joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 As it turned out I was the only resident to leave Google for another company.
-Most of the residents who didn't have PhDs went to grad school, and the rest managed to convert to either a research scientist or rSWE position, or extended the residency for another year.
-Although I'm not doing fundamental ML research for my day job, the things I learned during the residency were extremely helpful for my current work at Whisper.
+Most of the residents who didn't have PhDs went to grad school, and the rest either extended the residency for another year or converted to a research scientist or rSWE position.
+Although I'm not doing fundamental ML research for my day job anymore, the things I learned during the residency were extremely helpful for my current work at Whisper.
 I had been self-taught in ML, but there's only so much you can get by reading books and papers on your own.
 There's no substitute for talking with researchers who are at the frontier of our knowledge.
 And beyond the value the residency had for my own growth as an ML practitioner, the group of researchers and residents that I got to know over the year were among the smartest and kindest people I have met, and it was a true privilege to have worked and become friends with them.

 {%
   include image